isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-do-pantry-bugs-live/index.md

 layout: post
 ---

-To understand how long [pantry](https://pestpolicy.com/what-causes-pantry-bugs/) bugs live, you have to first understand their life cycles.
+To understand how long [pantry](https://pestpolicy.com/what-causes-pantry-bugs/)bugs live, you have to first understand their life cycles.
 Different pantry bugs have a different life span and so is their life cycles. - Could be, you have spotted a beetle, a moth, a grain weevil.
 All these and others are the common pantry bugs we expect to find in kitchens, stores, and warehouses.

 After noting several pantry bugs in my kitchen, this prompted me to know more about these bugs and how long they live.

 ##  How long do pantry bugs live? - Pantry Bugs Life Cycle

 The life span of pantry bugs totally depends on their species.
-If you want to know how long a pantry [bug](https://pestpolicy.com/bed-bugs-vs-other-pests/) live, you first need to know its species.
+If you want to know how long a pantry [bug](https://pestpolicy.com/bed-bugs-vs-other-pests/)live, you first need to know its species.

 The most common pantry bugs in our kitchen and stores are moths.
 But which moths are they exactly?
 I have analyzed some of these common bugs and for easy identification and listed their life cycles.